RealAd-hocModeSupport/information/problem.md

 ## End-devices (smartphones, laptops, etc)

+As far as we know, ad-hoc mode does not exist in iOS and is also not available via the API on Android.

 Are there any alternatives?
 Not really.
 Currently there are a few libraries for smartphones that implement device-to-device communication.
 However, they are either extremely faulty, limited or require infrastructure to work.
 Find more details in the sections below.

 ### Bluetooth

 * Needs communication w/o pairing
 * Reportedly some Android implementations are quite buggy, workarounds sometimes exist
+* No broadcast supported, only unicast available.

 ### WiFi Direct